meichelman/ARCkmerFinder_cleanup/README.md

 ## Running ARCkmerFinder

-1. Edit the assembly and existing meryl database paths lines in config.yaml.
+1. Edit the assembly and existing meryl database path lines in config.yaml.
     - You may also edit the other variables.
 2. Run `./sbatch_run_snakemake` to submit to the cluster, or run `./run_snakemake` to run locally.